Pearl Bowser: Early life

-Pearl Bowser was born Pearl Johnson on June 25,1931, in Sugar Hill, Harlem, New York as the youngest of seven children.
+Pearl Bowser was born Pearl Johnson on June 25,1931, in Sugar Hill, Harlem, New York, as the youngest of seven children.
 She was named after her mother, also Pearl Johnson, who was a domestic worker.
 She frequented the movie theaters of Harlem along 125th street watching "Hollywood Westerns, B-movies and whatever black films were out at the time."
 Bowser was exposed to a lot of racism growing up.
 She even recalled one of her white kindergarten teachers wearing gloves so as not to touch the Black students.
-Even so, she did not let this racism affect her love for reading and learning.
-Pearl excelled academically all throughout high school and attending Brooklyn College on a scholarship.
-But she soon became disappointed with the level of education she received and dropped out to work at CBS as a Nielsen rating analyzer.
+Despite this, she excelled academically all throughout high school and attended Brooklyn College on a scholarship.
+Disappointed with the level of education she received there, she dropped out to work at CBS as a Nielsen rating analyzer.

 Bowser discovered and joined an interracial club that gathered in the Bronx park, Tibbetts Brook, called the Paul Robeson Club.
-She was able to find a sense a of identity and pride from Robeson's club where he would share information about culture, art, and film.
+She was able to find a sense of identity and pride from Robeson's club where he would share information about culture, art, and film.

 In 1955 Pearl married LeRoy Bowser and soon they were both working on the Civil Rights Movement.
-LeRoy was active in Brooklyn CORE (Congress of Racial Equality) and Pearl “along with other production activists, took to the streets documenting African American culture and issues—working to bring these films to schools”.
+LeRoy was active in Brooklyn CORE (Congress of Racial Equality) and Pearl "along with other production activists, took to the streets documenting African American culture and issues—working to bring these films to schools".